wso2/docs-is/en/docs/deploy/security/configuring-transport-level-security.md

         -   The "Supported cipher suites" section in the output does not contain any EXPORT ciphers.

-        -   When you use the supported cipher suites listed [here](Supported_Cipher_Suites), the BEAST attack status will be shown as vulnerable.
+        -   When you use the supported cipher suites, the BEAST attack status will be shown as vulnerable.
 Note that this is a client-side vulnerability caused by the TLSv1 protocol.
 You can make the BEAST status protected by removing TLSv1, which will make